FRC2706/FVTS/README.md

 ## Accessing the CLI

-Vision2019 has an integrated logging server which can be remotely accessed.
+MergeVision has an integrated logging server which can be remotely accessed.
 This is done through running `telnet [ip address] 5810` (note that this requires installing/enabling `telnet`)